lokalise/i18n-ally/README.md

 }
 ```

-## 🌍 Help translate this extension
+## 🌍 Help Translate This Extension

 This extension itself supports i18n as well.
 It will be auto-matched to the display language you use in your VSCode editor.
 We currently support the following languages.